jpdelaye/hashtag/README.md

 # hashtag
-Php clas that generates hashtags from a phrase with links to Instagram, Twitter or plain text
+Php class that generates hashtags from a phrase with links to Instagram, Twitter or plain text

 Requirements php >= 5.4.0